robbert-vdh/yabridge/tools/yabridgectl/README.md

 ### Installing and updating

-Lastly you can tell yabridgectl to set up or update yabridge for all of your VST2 and VST3 plugins at the same time using the commands below.
-Yabridgectl will warn you if it finds unrelated `.so` files that may have been left after uninstalling a plugin, or if it finds any unknown VST3 plugins in `~/.vst3/yabridge`.
+Lastly you can tell yabridgectl to set up or update yabridge for all of your VST2, VST3 and CLAP plugins at the same time using the commands below.
+Yabridgectl will warn you if it finds unrelated `.so` files that may have been left after uninstalling a plugin, or if it finds any unknown plugins in `~/{.clap,.vst,.vst3}/yabridge`.
 You can rerun the sync command with the `--prune` option to delete those files.
-If you are using the default copy-based installation method, it will also verify that your search `PATH` has been set up correctly so you can get up and running faster.
+After setting up the plugin yabridgectl performs some post-installation setup checks to make sure yabridge is going to run correctly.

 ```shell
 # Set up or update yabridge for all plugins found under the plugin locations